GabeScott/standard-works-vault/General Conference/1971 October - The Living Christ.md

 # The Living Christ

-*By Joseph Anderson - Assistant to the Council of the Twelve*
+By Elder Joseph Anderson - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1971 General Conference*